 After a yearlong process of surveys, focus groups, and analyses, the Mershon Center for International Security Studies is launching its strategic plan for 2019 through 2023, “Interdisciplinary Knowledge for a More Secure World" (pdf).

-The new plan sets a new mission for the Mershon Center -- to advance interdisciplinary and collaborative approaches to international, national, and human security -- as well as three new goals:
+The plan sets a new mission for the Mershon Center -- to advance interdisciplinary and collaborative approaches to international, national, and human security -- as well as three new goals:

 - Produce interdisciplinary and collaborative research.